Parish Activities

 For more information on Spirituality events, click HERE

 Are you seeking to deepen your prayer life?
 Over the past year, the participants of Prayer Share have learned about different methods of prayer, share the stumbling blocks we have encountered, and more.
 We meet on the first Thursday of each month from 5:30 pm to 6:30 pm in the Chapel.
 To join us, RSVP to spirituality@saintfrancisyulee.org.
 What better time to join us than Lent?
 A time to dive deeper into our relationship with Jesus?
-The next meeting will be on May 2nd.
-Space is limited, so register now.
+The next meeting will be on September 4th.
+All are welcome!

 Project Isobel for St. Gerard’s was started five years ago in honor of a parishioner’s grandmother.
 St. Gerard’s is a non-profit maternity home and Christian high school in St. Augustine for young, unwed girls who have made the decision to have their babies.
 The facility makes sure they receive the proper medical attention they need as well as making sure they attend classes on campus and receive their high school diploma.
-For more information, or to become involved with Project Isobel and Human Life and Dignity, contact Jenny Hebert at HL&D
+For more information, or to become involved with Project Isobel and Human Life and Dignity, contact Liz Milo at ermfl@att.net

 Heart2Heart sends “one of a kind” greeting cards handmade by our own artists to those who are ill, recovering from surgery, needing encouragement or are celebrating a milestone event.
 If you know of someone who needs a card, please send their name, address (if you have it) along with the general reason for the card to charities@stfrancisyulee.org.